aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-scene/save-3d-meshes-binary-format/_index.md

 vertexDeclaration.AddField(VertexFieldDataType.FVector3, VertexFieldSemantic.Position);
 vertexDeclaration.AddField(VertexFieldDataType.FVector3, VertexFieldSemantic.Normal);
 vertexDeclaration.AddField(VertexFieldDataType.FVector3, VertexFieldSemantic.UV);
 ```

-## Step 3: Open File for Writing
+## Step 3: Open a Binary File for Writing (save 3d mesh)

-Open a binary file for writing, where the converted 3D meshes will be saved:
+Open a `BinaryWriter` that will receive the converted mesh data.
+Adjust the path to where you want the output file to live:

 ```csharp
 using (var writer = new BinaryWriter(new FileStream("Your Output Directory" + "Save3DMeshesInCustomBinaryFormat_out", FileMode.Create, FileAccess.Write)))
 ```

-## Step 4: Iterate through Nodes and Entities
+## Step 4: Iterate Through Nodes and Entities (convert fbx to binary)

-Visit each node in the 3D scene and convert mesh entities to the custom binary format.
-Ignore lights, cameras, and other non-mesh entities:
+Walk the scene graph, pick only mesh entities, and ignore lights, cameras, etc.:

 ```csharp
 scene.RootNode.Accept(delegate(Node node)